Zjonn/radiator_sync/README.md

 ## Notes
 - Update `manifest.json` version and create a release when publishing new builds for HACS.
-- Issue tracker and documentation are assumed to live at `https://github.com/zjonn/radiator_sync`; adjust if your remote differs.
+- Issue tracker and documentation are located at `https://github.com/zjonn/radiator_sync`.